Spatial-Aware Decision-Making with Ring Attractors in Reinforcement Learning Systems: Appendix

 \section{Appendix}

-\subsection{Background:Attractor Networks Theoretical Foundations}
+\subsection{Background: Attractor Networks Theoretical Foundations}

-Ring attractor networks are a type of biological neural structure that have been proposed to underlie the representation of various cognitive functions, including spatial navigation, working memory, and decision making~\citep{RA_Science}.
+Ring attractor networks are a type of biological neural structure that has been proposed to underlie the representation of various cognitive functions, including spatial navigation, working memory, and decision-making~\cite{RA_Science}.

 \textbf{Biological intuition}.
-In the early 1990s, the research carried out by ~\citet{AttractorsFirstIntuition} proposed that ring neural structures could underlie the representation of heading direction in rodents.~\citet{AttractorsFirstIntuition} argued that the neural activity in an attractor network might encode the direction of the animal's head, with the network transitioning from one attractor state to another state as the animal turns.
+In the early 1990s, the research carried out by~\cite{AttractorsFirstIntuition} proposed that ring neural structures could underlie the representation of heading direction in rodents.~\cite{AttractorsFirstIntuition} argued that the neural activity in an attractor network might encode the direction of the animal's head, with the network transitioning from one attractor state to another state as the animal turns.

 \textbf{Empirical evidence}.
 There is growing evidence from neuroscience supporting the role of ring attractors in neural processing.
-For example, electrophysiological recordings from head direction cells (HDCs) of rodents have revealed a circular organisation of these neurons, with neighbouring HDCs encoding slightly different heading directions~\citep{RA_evidence_mammals}.
-Furthermore, studies have shown that HDC activity can be influenced by sensory inputs, such as visual signals and vestibular signals, and that these inputs can cause the network to update its representation of heading direction~\citep{RA_evidence_mammals_second}.
+For example, electrophysiological recordings from head direction cells (HDCs) of rodents have revealed a circular organization of these neurons, with neighbouring HDCs encoding slightly different heading directions~\cite{RA_evidence_mammals}.
+Furthermore, studies have shown that HDC activity can be influenced by sensory inputs, such as visual signals and vestibular signals, and that these inputs can cause the network to update its representation of heading direction~\cite{RA_evidence_mammals_second}.~\cite{UncertaintySpatialTasks} showed model internal noise biases toward accuracy over speed, while environmental uncertainty exhibits a U-shaped effect, where moderate uncertainty favors speed and extreme uncertainty favors accuracy.~\cite{NavBioTheory} demonstrated that biological navigation networks rely on attractor dynamics while maintaining adaptability through continuous synaptic plasticity and sensory feedback.